A multi-charged particle model with local $U(1)_{\mu-\tau}$ to explain muon $g-2$, flavor physics, and possible collider signature: Conclusion

 \section{Conclusion}

+{ We have analyzed muon (g-2), LFVs, $Z$ decays, $\Delta C_9^\mu$ for $B$-anomalies, and $M$--$\bar M$ mixing in a framework of multi-charged particles which includes exotic scalars, leptons and quarks under the local $U(1)_{\mu - \tau}$.
+Thanks to the gauge symmetry we can suppress the LFV process which could appear from Yukawa interactions among exotic lepton, charged scalar and the SM lepton.
+As a result, we found that the sizable Yukawa couplings are naturally allowed to explain muon $g-2$.
+We have first formulated phenomenological observables mentioned above in our model and performed numerical analysis to search for allowed parameter sets.

-We have analyzed muon $g-2$, LFV's, $Z$ decays, $\Delta C_9^\mu$ for $B$-anomalies, and $M$--$\bar M$ mixing in a framework of multi-charged particles which includes exotic scalars, leptons and quarks.
-Carrying out numerical calculations, we have found that $\Delta C_9^\mu$ would reach at most $\sim -0.1$ when we impose constraints from $Z\to\nu_i\bar\nu_j$ invisible decay, $Z\to\mu\bar\mu$ decay and $B_s$--$\bar B_s$ mixing.
-This is due to the stringent constraints from $B_s$--$\bar B_s$ mixing and $Z\to\mu\bar\mu$ which restrict relevant Yukawa coupling constants.
-Then we have discussed possible extension of the model introducing $U(1)_{\mu - \tau}$ gauge symmetry in which we can obtain additional contribution to $\Delta C_9^\mu$ associated with $Z'$ interaction without changing basic structure of the model.
-Finally we study the collider physics focusing on the production of doubly charged leptons using some benchmark points allowed by the numerical analysis.
-We show that the channel with pairs of oppositely charged muon and tau has some unique features that distinguishes our model signatures from other vector like lepton signatures at LHC.
-The exotic vector like quarks and the $Z'$ also give interesting collider phenomenology but we keep that for future study.
+Carrying out numerical calculations, we have found that our $\Delta C_9^\mu$ can accommodate $B$-anomalies where $Z'$ boson contribution is dominant.
+On the other hand, contribution from box diagram in $\Delta C_9^{\mu [{\rm box}]}$ can only reach the value $\sim -0.1$ when we impose constraints from $Z\to\nu_i\bar\nu_j$ invisible decay, $Z\to\mu\bar\mu$ decay and $B_s$--$\bar B_s$ mixing.
+This is due to the stringent constraints from $B_s$--$\bar B_s$ mixing and $Z\to\mu\bar\mu$ which restrict the relevant Yukawa coupling constants.
+We have shown that the muon $g-2$ in our model is sum of the contributions from scalar boson loop and $Z'$ loop diagrams.
+It has been found that we can explain muon $g-2$ within $2 \sigma$ level when we include both these contributions.
+Finally, we have studied the collider physics focusing on the production of doubly charged leptons using some benchmark points allowed by the numerical analysis.
+We have shown that the channel with pairs of oppositely charged muon and tau has some unique features that distinguish our model signatures from other vector like lepton signatures at LHC.
+The exotic vector like quarks and the $Z'$ will also give interesting collider phenomenology but we keep that for future study. }